-Fleeing coup, Myanmar refugees in India seek asylum
+Fleeing coup, Myanmar police refugees in India seek asylum

-MIZORAM, India (AP) - Police officers who defied the Myanmar army’s orders to shoot opponents of the coup and escaped to India are urging Prime Minister Narendra Modi’s government to not send them back and provide them political asylum on humanitarian grounds.
+MIZORAM, India (AP) - Myanmar police officers who fled to India after they said they defied orders to shoot people protesting their country’s military coup are urging India‘s government not to send them back and to grant them asylum on humanitarian grounds.

-“What we wish is that until and unless the problem is solved in Myanmar, we do not want to go back there,” said one of the men, who has sought refuge in a village in the northeastern state of Mizoram that shares the border with Myanmar.
+One of the officers who has sought refuge in a village in the northeastern Indian state of Mizoram along the border with Myanmar said they didn’t want to return to their country until the problems there are solved.

+That officer and others who spoke to The Associated Press did so on condition of anonymity out of concern for the safety of family members still in Myanmar.

+Another officer who fled told AP that soldiers ordered them to “arrest, beat, torture the protesters” and said police were always sent to the front whenever there was protest.
+She said the officers had “no choice” but to leave Myanmar.

-The military crackdown in Myanmar has forced scores of refugees over the border into India.
-India’s state and federal authorities haven’t given any figures, but some state ministers have said the refugees could be in hundreds.
+The security crackdown following Myanmar‘s Feb.
+1 coup has forced scores of refugees over the border into India.
+India’s state and federal authorities haven’t given any figures, but some state ministers have said the number could be in the hundreds.
 One Indian village has given shelter to 34 police personnel and one firefighter who crossed into India over the last two weeks.
-Several Myanmar police officers say they fled after defying army orders to shoot opponents of last month’s coup.
-They spoke to an Associated Press journalist on condition of anonymity because of fears of retribution against family members still in Myanmar.

-One of the defectors from Myanmar police who didn’t share her name told AP that the Myanmar’s army ordered them to “arrest, beat, torture the protesters” and they were “always sent to the front whenever there was protest.”

-“So, we have no choice but to leave our country,” she said at an undisclosed location bordering Myanmar.

-The AP has not been able to independently verify their claims, though images and accounts of the security forces’ crackdown inside Myanmar have shown intensifying violence against civilians.
-More than 200 people have been killed by security forces since the Feb.
-1 military takeover.
+The AP has not been able to independently verify their claims that they were ordered to shoot protesters, though images and accounts of the security forces’ crackdown inside Myanmar have shown intensifying violence against civilians.
+More than 200 people have been killed by security forces since the coup.

 India‘s federal government and the state of Mizoram are at odds over the influx of refugees.
 Earlier, the Mizoram government had allowed refugees to enter and provided them with food and shelter.